tmckayus/peak/README.md

 The peak repository includes it's own custom *setup.sh* and *run.sh* scripts tailored for testing OpenShift operators and/or OpenShift applications launched from templates or manifests.
+There is a Dockerfile for an s2i builder that will produce a test image based on the *run.sh* script and a test repo.
+Test images can be used standalone or with the operator-sdk scorecard command (see below).

-However, it can also be used as a general test runner for things outside of OpenShift -- if there is no current OpenShift login, it will not attempt to execute any OpenShift setup commands.
+The test runner can also be used for things outside of OpenShift -- if there is no current OpenShift login and it is run from the commandline, it will not attempt to execute any OpenShift setup commands.

-It also is designed to pull in tests for specified git repositories, so that tests for particular operators can be maintained separately.
+It is designed to pull in tests from specified git repositories, so that tests for particular operators can be maintained separately from the operator.

 ## initializing the git submodule in the test repository